aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getAutoFilter() {#getAutoFilter--}

+<b>@deprecated.</b> Please use the 'autoFilter' property instead.
 Indicates whether auto filtering the data when loading the files.

 ```javascript
 getAutoFilter() : boolean;